Remedy (Basement Jaxx album)

 Remedy is the debut studio album by English electronic music duo Basement Jaxx, released in May 1999 by record label XL.

-The album was very well-received critically, and reached number 4 in the UK albums chart.
+The album was very well-received critically, and reached number 4 in the UK Albums Chart.
 Four singles were released from the album: "Red Alert", "Rendez-Vu", "Jump n' Shout" and "Bingo Bango".

 Background

 Concept

 When Basement Jaxx first rose to stardom, the duo was unsatisfied with the state of dance music, describing it as "linear" and "close-minded".
-"Most dance music is very shiny and so robotic," Ratcliffe told Rolling Stone.
+"Most dance music is very shiny and so robotic," Simon Ratcliffe told Rolling Stone.
 "There's just not much feeling.
 If we made a record like that, we'd be just like everybody else."
 Consequently, the title Remedy was chosen as "an antidote" to the "poisons" they saw within dance music.
 "A lot of it seems quite superficial," Ratcliffe said.

 "For me, Remedy was always about togetherness, which is the appeal of house music.
 You may be black; you may be white; you may be Jew; you may be gentile.
-It doesn’t matter in our house," Buxton said.
+It doesn’t matter in our house," Felix Buxton said.